By Sarah Watson, forager

 Find out more about using the floral gems in gardens, towns and the country in my edible blooms list.

-As always, be 100% sure of your identification before eating and do research what you intend to eat – if in doubt, leave it out.
+As always, be 100% sure of your identification before eating.
+Use a good plant ID book and research what you intend to eat – if in doubt, leave it out.

 Discover more about identifying and cooking with wild edible plants on a Wild Feast foraging & cookery course.
 Get wild food and drink tips and updates on course dates on Facebook, or sign up for my e-newsletter (option to unsubscribe at any time).